OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-03.md

 When the Lord saw that he had turned aside to look, God called to him from within the bush, “Moses, Moses!”
 And Moses replied, “Here I am.”

 ## Exodus 3:5
-“Do not come any closer,” God said.
-“Take off your sandals, for the place where you are standing is holy ground.”
+“Do not come any closer,” God instructed.
+“Remove your sandals, for the place where you are standing is sacred ground.”

 ## Exodus 3:6
 Then He said, “I am the God of your father—the God of Abraham, the God of Isaac, and the God of Jacob.”
 At this, Moses hid his face, for he was afraid to look at God.